akzhy/gatsby-custom-md/README.md

  * This still requires a lot of testing.
 I have tested with most possbilities however there may still be bugs.
  * This is for **Layout designing** only. `class` cannot be used to create components.
- * Attributes are not allowed.
-(This maybe added in a new version)
+ * ~Attributes are not allowed.
+(This maybe added in a new version)~.
+Attributes can now be added to shortcodes, they are available as `attrs` props to the component.